sagefy/sagefy/docs/Updates.md

 ---
 layout: docs
-title: Sagefy Development Updates
+title: Sagefy Updates
 ---

+<script type="text/javascript" src="https://static.mailerlite.com/data/webforms/804986/r4n2l2.js?v7"></script>

+- One email per two weeks.
+- Only development news.
+No spam.
+- Unsubscribe at any time.

+---

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

-You can sign up for email updates at https://sgfy.xyz/devupdates

 ## UPDATE -- 2019 Mar 18